ASTANA - NEW CAPITAL

 In 1998, President Nazarbayev envisaged a permanent structure to house the Congress of World Religions (which takes place triennially in Astana).
 There was a site: directly opposite the presidential palace.
 There was a time frame: it had to be ready by 2006.
 The President had been thinking about the form that this ePalace of Peace & Accordf should take.
 He decided a pyramid would be suitable and contacted Norman Foster to design it.
 The pyramid, 62m wide and long, incorporates a sub-terranean 1,500-seat auditorium which today functions as an all-purpose performing arts venue.
 Blue and yellow light permeates the cathedral-like interior of the pyramid itself.
 On exiting a lift at level six, ramps ascend through a hanging garden and wind towards a circular platform with a wide oculus at its centre.
 Here, Brian Clarkefs stained glass windows can be admired (a flock of doves are pictured ascending towards the sun that is the central emblem of Kazakhstanfs flag).
 The building required a workforce of nearly 2,000 - supplemented by the Kazakh army in the final stretch.

 This year alone, a new bridge across the Ishim River; an outpatient medical facility, four monuments, a residential home for veterans and senior citizens were unveiled in Astana.
 A number of overpasses have also been completed and exit roads running towards the cities of Kokshetau, Kostanai and Pavlodar have been overhauled.
-24 parking lots are being constructed to house 7,500 cars each (55 underground garages and multi-level parking lots accommodating up to 20,000 cars each will be operational by 2009).
+24 parking lots are being constructed to house 7,500 cars each.

 In cooperation with entrepreneursf public associations a fair of social projects has been organised in the capital for the presentation of programmes in the fields of healthcare, ecology, sports and culture, as well as the medical and social rehabilitation of disabled persons.
 This concept has resulted in 45 projects for a cost of more than one billion tenge, including the establishment of a baby food plant, the opening of a kidney dialysis centre and the improvement of the material base of rehabilitation centres.